-Since about the mid-90’s manufacturer’s standard vehicle lighting has improved greatly over the older systems.
-However, because every vehicle is essentially built to a price and market niche, only the top models are likely to have the best lighting available and even that will tend to favour cosmetic appearance over practicality.
+Because every vehicle is essentially built to a price and market niche, only the top models are likely to have the best lighting available at the time of build and even that tended to favour cosmetic appearance over practicality.

-As in many similar situations, the starting point for considering upgrades is an objective appraisal of what is needed for the intended driving conditions.
-Let’s face it, many of the available upgrades are essentially cosmetic accessories and not everyone wants something that looks like a rally car that got lost in the city.
-Also, if most driving is done on main roads, expressways and major highways, the standard lighting is usually adequate, though a minor tweak of the wattage, or conversion to a different lamp will more than suffice, In such conditions, ability to burn the paint off the back of the vehicle in front is not considered to be socially acceptable, however desirable.
+Tweaking the lighting on pre-2005 models is relatively straightforward but the starting point is an objective appraisal of what is needed for the intended driving conditions.
+Let’s face it, many of the available upgrades are essentially cosmetic and not everyone wants something that looks like a rally car that got lost in the city.
+Also, if most driving is done on main roads, expressways and major highways, the standard lighting is usually adequate, though conversion to a different lamp will more than suffice, In such conditions, ability to burn the paint off the back of the vehicle in front is not considered to be socially acceptable, however desirable.

 Wiring a pair of 150W lights into the existing loom is a recipe for burning out the wiring, killing the battery or both.
 Lights must be installed with separate fuses and relays to perform effectively and safely.
 Also, the switching must be arranged so the lights can be turned on only when the main beam is activated, so this involves locating a switched wire in the loom to power the relay.
 However tempting it may be to have the lights wired to work on low or high beam, this is illegal, as well as potentially dangerous.
 You do not want the spots to turn on when the vehicle is travelling in traffic.
-The location of the various wires will vary from vehicle to vehicle and guessing at a solution may cause more trouble than paying the cost of professional installation, Also, light alignment is another consideration.
-One light pointing into the trees while the other highlights the potholes is interesting, but not desirable.
-If in doubt, leave fitting to the professionals.
+The location of the various wires will vary from vehicle to vehicle and guessing at a solution may cause more trouble than paying the cost of professional installation, Also, one light pointing into the trees while the other highlights the potholes is interesting, but not desirable.

 Spots, pencils, floods, fogs and other toys

-Starting with fog lights, the use of these is illegal other than in appropriate conditions.
+Driving with fog lights is illegal other than in appropriate conditions.
 They need completely separate wiring, in this case (only) with the ability to turn on with low beam.
-The fitted position should be as low to the ground as possible to minimise glare.
+The fitted position should be as low as possible to minimise glare.

-The simplest and cheapest upgrade will be new bulbs, with a wide range of choices.
-A pair of halogen bulbs will cost around $30 each, or on some models, a replacement sealed-beam assembly at around $80 each could be an effective solution.
+The simplest upgrade will be new bulbs, with a wide range of choices including LED, halogen or quartz-iodine bulbs to replace the existing bulbs.
+For some models, a replacement sealed-beam assembly could be an effective solution.

 Seeking expert advice from specialists familiar with your model of vehicle is strongly recommended.
 The Graeme Cooper team includes experienced drivers who have tackled everything including the outback, mountains, beaches, snow, ice, mud and country roads.